jorge-torres33/StockPicker/README.md

 **Project Title:** StockPicker

 **Description:**

-This project's main purpose is to select from a list of provided stocks based on the amount to invest and the specified timeframe for the rate of return for the stock.
+This project was developed for my CIIC4025 (Analysis and Design of Algorithms) course at the University of Puerto Rico at Mayagüez.
+Its main purpose is to select from a list of provided stocks based on the amount to invest and the specified timeframe for the rate of return for the stock.

 **Usecase**